IOTA-Ledger/blue-app-iota/README.md

 ### Limitations of Ledger Hardware Wallets

-Due to the memory limitations of both the Ledger Nano S and the Ledger Blue, the transaction bundles have certain restrictions.
-The Ledger Nano S can only accept a transaction with a maximum bundle size of 8 and the Ledger Blue is limited to a maximum bundle size of 20.
+Due to the memory limitations of the Ledger Nano S/X and the Ledger Blue, the transaction bundles have certain restrictions.
+The Ledger Nano S/X can only accept a transaction with a maximum bundle size of 10 and the Ledger Blue is limited to a maximum bundle size of 20.

 An output and a change transaction each only require 1 bundle entry, however every input transaction requires the same number of bundle entries as the security level being used on the seed.
-Thus if using a Ledger Nano S you could have 1 output + 3 inputs (security level 2) + 1 change transaction and this would take up all 8 bundle entries.
-For security level 3 you could only have 1 output + 2 inputs + 1 change transaction.
+Thus if using a Ledger Nano S or X you could have 1 output + 4 inputs (security level 2) + 1 change transaction and this would take up all 10 bundle entries.
+For security level 3 you could only have 1 output + 2 inputs + 1 change transaction, or 1 output + 3 inputs without a change transaction.

 *Security level 2 is the default security level.*